 Especially if you have a condensation dry dishwasher, one of the best ways to get water to condense off of your dishes and onto the dishwasher tub is to make the final rinse a hot one.
 Again, note that plastics resist drying because they cool down more quickly than other materials.

 Look for heated final rinse options like SaniRinse, or heavy-duty cycles like Pots & Pans.
 You can refer to your dishwasher manual to choose the right cycle or option, since different manufacturers use different names for their cycles.
-Finishing the cycle with a hot final rinse will help make the condensation dry method more effective.
+Finishing the cycle with a hot final rinse will help make the condensation dry method more effective, although keep in mind that this can make your dishwasher take longer since its internal heater needs to raise the temperature of the water.

 4. Check Your Hot Water Heater Settings

 If your dishwasher can't get up to those hot water temperatures it needs to make the condensation dry effective, the result may be a dishwasher not drying.
-For the best results, the water entering your dishwasher needs to be between 120-150°F. This is especially important if your dishwasher model is one that does not automatically heat the water to a certain temperature (some dishwashers will heat water to 140°F before starting).
+For the best results, the water entering your dishwasher needs to be between 120-150°F. This is especially important if your dishwasher model is one that does not automatically heat the water to a certain temperature (most newer mid-range and up dishwashers will heat water to 140°F before starting).

 You should also check that there is hot water available when you run the dishwasher.
 For example, if you like to run the dishwasher in the morning after everyone has showered, or in the evening when your hot water heater is set to turn off for the night, your dishwasher may not have hot enough water to do a proper wash and dry.